U.S. Route 29 in Alabama: Tuskegee to the Georgia state line

-In Tuskegee, US 29 becomes Union Springs Road in front of the George Washington Carver Elementary School, and makes a sharp curve to the west-northwest as it approaches Macon CR 10, where it turns into South Main Street.
-Before reaching Downtown Tuskegee, US 29 makes a slight right curve, but still remains northwest.
-Running through historic downtown Tuskegee, it makes a right turn in front of the town green to join eastbound US 80 and unsigned SR 8 in Downtown Tuskegee.
+In Tuskegee, US 29 becomes Union Springs Road in front of the George Washington Carver Elementary School and makes a sharp curve to the west-northwest as it approaches CR 10, where it turns into South Main Street.
+Before reaching downtown Tuskegee, US 29 makes a slight right curve but still remains northwest.
+Running through historic downtown Tuskegee, it makes a right turn in front of the town green to join eastbound US 80 and unsigned SR 8 in downtown Tuskegee.
 SR 81, begins on the east side of the town green, before moving to North Main Street, while SR 81 Truck also begins and runs along the concurrency with US 29 and US 80.
 US 29, US 80, SR 8, SR 15, and SR 81 Truck are co-routed along East Martin Luther King Junior Drive until the intersection with General Chappie James Drive, where truck route 81 turns north.
-Later the routes enter Tuskegee National Forest.
-They briefly leave the forest but then re-enter it together until they split at an interchange southwest of Alliance, which is also the eastern terminus of SR 186.
-This interchange has a single eastbound ramp on the southeast corner, and a bi-directional quarter-cloverleaf ramp on the northwest corner.
-After leaving the forest for the last time and then intersecting a dirt road named Lee Road 191, the route takes a brief dip and then crosses the Macon-Lee County line.
+Later the routes enter the Tuskegee National Forest.
+They briefly leave the forest but then reenter it together until they split at an interchange southwest of Alliance, which is also the eastern terminus of SR 186.
+This interchange has a single eastbound ramp on the southeast corner, and a bidirectional quarter-cloverleaf ramp on the northwest corner.
+After leaving the forest for the last time and then intersecting a dirt road named Lee Road 191, the route takes a brief dip and then crosses the Macon–Lee county line.

-Southwest of Auburn, US 29 becomes South College Road, encounters an industrial park at Cox Road and Sand Hill Road (Lee CR 10) and then has an interchange with I-85 at Exit 51.
+Southwest of Auburn, US 29 becomes South College Road, encounters an industrial park at Cox Road and Sand Hill Road (CR 10) and then has an interchange with I-85 at exit 51.
 US 29/SR 15 joins I-85 in a concurrency, while South College Road becomes SR 147.
 The freeway segment continues northeast into the city of Opelika, the county seat of Lee County.
-At Exit 58 I-85/US 29 gains a second US concurrency at Exit 58, its four-ramp partial cloverleaf interchange with Gateway Drive, where US 280 (and unsigned SR 38) joins from the northwest.
+At exit 58, I-85/US 29 gains a second U.S. Highway concurrency at exit 58, its four-ramp partial cloverleaf interchange with Gateway Drive, where US 280 (and unsigned SR 38) joins from the northwest.
 The three highways cross over a Norfolk Southern Railway line just west of their four-ramp partial cloverleaf interchange with SR 51 and SR 169 south of downtown Opelika.
-US 280/SR 38 splits east toward Phenix City and ColumbUS at the next interchange with US 431 and unsigned SR 1, which is Exit 62.
-At Exit 64, US 29 leaves I-85 and joins West Point Parkway, but the road runs in close proximity to I-85 from the Auburn area to near Winston-Salem, North Carolina.
+US 280/SR 38 splits east toward Phenix City and Columbus at the next interchange with US 431 and unsigned SR 1, which is exit 62.
+At exit 64, US 29 leaves I-85 and joins West Point Parkway, but the road runs in close proximity to I-85 from the Auburn area to near Winston-Salem, North Carolina.